haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

     2. We can design the data flow and transformation as a pipeline.
     3. Error propagation and handling similar to that of sync code base.
     4. Chain the promise with multiple transformation or filters etc.
-    5. Thenable objects are won't throw, it nicely pack the error and can be intercepted via `.catch` method of the promise object.
+    5. Thenable objects won't throw, it nicely pack the error and can be intercepted via `.catch` method of the promise object.

 What happens Promise when a promise object is ready with its result before a 'then' handler is attached to handle it ?